YDIB11/Swissdata/index.markdown

           </li>
         </ul>
         <p>
-          To build this exam, we start with a carefully curated calendar of innovation events: CUDA’s first release, major AI GPU launches like Tesla V100 and RTX 2080 Ti, the H100 and Blackwell announcements, the first iPhone, the App Store launch, Apple Pay, and other well-documented milestones in tech and biotech.
-For each of them, we align the exact announcement timing to US trading days—after-close news is anchored to the next day’s open—so we are grading the market on the days when it actually had a chance to react.
+          To build the exam, we start with a carefully curated calendar of innovation events: CUDA’s first release, major AI GPU launches like Tesla V100 and RTX 2080 Ti, the H100 and Blackwell announcements, the first iPhone, the App Store launch, Apple Pay, and other well-documented milestones in tech and biotech.
+For each of them, we align the exact announcement timing to US trading days (after-close news is anchored to the next day’s open) so we are grading the market on the days when it actually had a chance to react.
         </p>
         <p>
-          On the data side, we work with decades of daily stock information—open, high, low, close and volume—for US-listed technology and biotech companies.
+          On the data side, we work with decades of daily stock information (open, high, low, close and volume) for US-listed technology and biotech companies.
 We extend this history to the present using publicly available historical price feeds and enforce a consistent OHLCV structure across all tickers.
 Before we look at any event window, we run a battery of